 L R Nielson (1902-?) – connection to Lin Ma Hang Mine – further information needed

 York Lo is researching L. R. Nielson of HK Mines which ran the Lin Ma Hang mine before WWII.
-York noticed in the Indhhk article about the mine that he re-visited the mines in the mid 1950s but there is conflicting information on the Web that he died or went missing during the War.
+York noticed in the Indhhk article about the mine, see below, that he re-visited the mines in the mid 1950s though there is conflicting information on the Web that he died or went missing during the War.
 York says he has found one article about a HK Mines board meeting in the late 1940s which mentioned he was indeed missing for a while but resurfaced from South America and was reinstated as board member.

 HF: Our article, Lin Ma Hang Mine, contains these paragraphs:

 After the war the mine continued to be looted and it remained effectively abandoned until 1st October 1951 when the Colonial Secretary approved its re-opening.
 From 1951 until 1954 various contractors were employed after the company decided not to undertake its own operations.
 Output did not exceed 750 tons per annum.
 From 1st November 1951 to 30th April 1952 the mine was operated under contract by Tonley & Co.
 In February 1953 a new contractor Foo Yuen & Co signed an agreement.
 Eleven men worked underground and the same number above.
 The mining method was entirely manual.
 L R Nielson visited the mine in December 1953 and was displeased with the bad mining practices he found, “showering the men with cursings and swearings.”

 According to Gwulo, Nielson was born in 1902.